opensearch-project/opensearch-build/DEVELOPER_GUIDE.md

 the test

 ##### Library Test Case

-All jenkins libraries should have a test case associated with it.
+Each jenkins library should have a test case associated with it.
 Eg: [TestSignArtifacts](tests/jenkins/TestSignArtifacts.groovy) <br>
 - Jenkins' library test should extend [BuildPipelineTest.groovy](tests/jenkins/BuildPipelineTest.groovy)
 - Create a dummy job such as [Hello_Jenkinsfile](tests/jenkins/jobs/Hello_Jenkinsfile) to call and test the function and output [Hello_Jenkinsfile.txt](tests/jenkins/jobs/Hello_Jenkinsfile.txt)

 #### Testing in Jenkins
 * [Build_OpenSearch_Dashboards_Jenkinsfile](tests/jenkins/jobs/Build_OpenSearch_Dashboards_Jenkinsfile): is similar to [OpenSearch Dashboards Jenkinsfile](jenkins/opensearch-dashboards/Jenkinsfile) w/o notifications.

 Make your code changes in a branch, e.g. `jenkins-changes`, including to any of the above jobs.
 Create a pipeline in Jenkins with the following settings.